<img height="1" width="1" style="display:none" src="https://www.facebook.com/tr?id=314834185700910&amp;ev=PageView&amp;noscript=1">

 The reality is that the longer you wait to plan, the more opportunities you miss.

-No matter where you stand in the planning process, or your current age, we designed this guide to provide you with a comprehensive overview of the steps to take toward retirement.
-With the right resources, you can simplify and streamline your transition from ConocoPhillips into retirement — and get the most of your benefits in the United States.
+No matter where you are in the planning process, or your current age, we designed this guide to provide you with a comprehensive overview of the steps to take toward retirement.
+With the right resources, you can simplify and streamline your transition from ConocoPhillips into retirement—and optimize your benefits in the United States.

 You know you need to be saving and investing, because "time in the market" beats "timing the market".
 But even if you've been investing for years, the game changes entirely once you switch from saving to spending.